 Does Orientation cost anything for me?

 Student costs for the Orientation Program are covered by the acceptance fee paid to admissions - as a student, you're all set!
 Additional costs are associated with Early Arrival as well as the Family Orientation Program, Family Housing, and Family Meals.

 There is an Orientation balance on my student account - how do I pay that prior to Orientation?

 To pay an Orientation balance you can log back into your reservation, scroll to the bottom of your reservation, click 'update' - and proceed with the payment option of your choice.
 Additionally, you can access your student bill via the myUVM student portal and pay your balance there.
 Additional help with student billing can be found at UVM Student Financial Services.

 Is Orientation mandatory?

 Yes.
 Orientation is your formal introduction to UVM, and to make the transition to college as easy as possible, you’re required to attend.
 Exceptions will be made only in cases of extreme hardship or emergency.
-You must call the Orientation Programs Office at (802) 656-4136 if you’re unable to attend a June Orientation session - this ensures you get the information you need to register for classes before you arrive in the fall.
+You must call the Orientation Programs Office at (802) 656-4136 if you’re unable to attend a June Orientation session - this allows you to get the information you need to register for classes before you arrive in the fall.